 One of our favorite gems in Galaxy's Edge is the building of Docking Bay 7.
 You can see the cargo being lowered through the roof of the building from the outside.
 As you enter the restaurant, you can see the box suspended from the ceiling and all the open cargo containers used for restaurant seating.
 Besides the toadally cool environment, this restaurant offers out-of-this-world tastes and flavors procured by one Chef Strono "Cookie" Tuggs, who has traveled the galaxy far and wide after his time at Maz Kanata's castle on Takodana.

-Even in space, you can find dishes like the Endorian Roasted Chicken Tip-Yip salad with mixed greens, roasted vegetables, quinoa and pumpkin seeds.
-The Endorian Fried Chicken Tip-Yip is a breaded chicken dish with herb gravy and vegetable mash (or mac and cheese).
-Menus change all the time.
+Even in space, you can find protein-filled dishes, salads and other concoctions.
 There are a few plant-based entrees, as well.
 This restaurant offers the largest variety of tasty vegetables that we've seen in a theme park.
-You can also enjoy nonalcoholic beverages such as Phattro and Moof Juice (a tasty fruit punch), or the popular Cold Brew Black Caf.
+You can also enjoy nonalcoholic beverages such as Meiloorun and Moof Juices, or the fan-favorite Cold Brew Black Caf.
 End your meal with an out-of-this-world dessert.
 Docking Bay 7 offers Mobile Order.

 Ronto Roasters (limited menu)